 Steps:

-- Firstly, insert a column with the heading Full Name.
+• Firstly, insert a column with the heading Full Name.

-- Then, enter the expression in the D5 cell as shown below.
+• Then, enter the expression in the D5 cell as shown below.

 =B5&" "&C5

 In the above formula, the B5 cell refers to the First Name and the C5 cell indicates the Last Name.
-Additionally, the Ampersand operator (&) is used to combine the string of text from both the cells.
+Additionally, the Ampersand operator (&) is used to combine the string of text from both cells.

-- Next, drag the Fill Handle tool to copy the formula into the cells below.
+• Next, drag the Fill Handle tool to copy the formula into the cells below.

 Lastly, the result is shown in the picture below.

-Read More: How to Consolidate Data from Multiple Columns in Excel (7 Easy Ways)
+Read More: Consolidate Data from Multiple Columns

 2. Consolidation of Data from Multiple Worksheets

-Suppose, we have the Sales Data for 2 years in two separate spreadsheets and we want to merge them into one worksheet.
+Suppose, we have the Sales Data for 2 years in two separate spreadsheets, and we want to merge them into one worksheet.
 In this case, data consolidation becomes a handy tool.
 Let’s see it in action.

 Considering the dataset in the B4:C13 cells.
 Here, the Employee Names, and their Sales for the year 2020 are shown.